Student Accessibility FAQs

 Instructors should not ask you about the nature of your disability or request copies of your disability documentation.

 Once you are registered with our office and have provided us with your disability documentation, you will be provided with a Letter of Accommodation.
 This letter outlines your eligible academic accommodations and any information required to implement them.
-You are responsible for ensuring your accommodation letters have been received and for providing a copy to each of your instructors.
+The Student Support and Accessibility Coordinator will provide a copy of your accommodation letter to your professor.
+You are still required to meet with your professor and review your accommodation letter.

-If an instructor has questions about your disability or eligibility for accommodations, direct them to the SSAO office.
+If an instructor has questions about your disability or eligibility for accommodations, direct them to the Accessibility Office.
 If you have not registered with our office yet, let your instructors know you plan to do so.

-Any information provided to the SSAO will remain confidential and no one outside of the SSAO will know the specifics and private nature of your disability.
+Any information provided to the Accessibility Office will remain confidential and no one outside of the Accessibility Office will know the specifics and private nature of your disability.

 Do I need to register for accommodations each year?
 How do I change my accommodations?